teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 A GLR(1) state machine has at least one state where there at least one terminal or the end of input has more than one possible action.
 It is represented as a regular LR(1) state machine with the following changes:

 * A field of type `uint32_t` called `eofActionCount` is added after the `gotoCount` field.
-* A field of type `eof_action_index_t[stateCount]` called `firstEofAction` is added before the `eofAction` field.
+* A field of type `idx_t[stateCount]` called `firstEofAction` is added before the `eofAction` field.
 It contains the compressed zero-based index to the first EOF action of each state.
-    * The type `eof_action_index_t` is the smallest of one, two or four bytes that can hold the value of the `eofActionCount` field plus one.
+    * The definition of `idx_t` is updated to include the number of EOF actions in the state machine.
 * The `eofAction` field's type is changed to `eof_action_t[eofActionCount]`.
 * For each state, duplicate values of the `actionTerminal` field are allowed.